uutzinger/PythonPromptEngineering/Readme.md

 <a href="./Audio_realtime_2000.png" target="_blank"> <img src="./Audio_realtime_2000.png" width="600"> </a>

 If these signals look strange to you, BME330 will talk about it again.
-Also any Engineering Analysis match course might discuss it.
+Also any Engineering Analysis course might discuss it.
 There are also classes in ECE on signal processing.
 Its really astonishing how simple it is these days to ask for demo programs or explanation how something works.

 ## Reading and Processing Data

 **We have two sections below.
 One where we send data to a server to process it and one where we obtain a file and plot some of the data.
 You can do both or choose one.**
+The option to read email requires an account with OpenAI and costs a couple cents.

 ### Ask AI agent to Analyze Data

-1) We want ChatGPT to read my emails and summarize them.
+1) I want ChatGPT to read my emails and summarize them.
 I tested this on my personal gmail account.
 It does not work with coperate email such as Catmail nor Office365 as my employer blocks App passwords.
 Since I have two factor authentication enabled, I had to create an application password instead of using my regular google password.
 For gmail I went to https://myaccount.google.com/security and clicked on 2-step verification created an app password at the bottom.
-This worked better when I googled how to do it.
-I also created an account at openai platform and put a small amount of money into my account https://platform.openai.com/signup/ then I created an OpenAI API Key (Application Interface).
-This allows you to use OpenAI from a program over the internet without posting in a web browser.
+I had to google how to do it.
+I also created an account at OpenAi platform and put a small amount of money into my account https://platform.openai.com/signup/ then I created an OpenAI API Key (Application Interface).
+This allows you to use OpenAI from a thirt party program over the internet without posting in a web browser.

 You should ask your AI agent that you want to read your email in batches of 50 emails but only from the last 2 days and extract the text and have it summarized by OpeanAI.
-The AI agent tried to be smart and only read some subsections of the emails which did not work, so you should ask it to simply read the email using (RFC822).
+The AI agent tried to be smart and only read some subsections of the emails which did not work, so I asked it to simply read the email using (RFC822).

 The code this creates is a few months behind and will not work right away.
 OpenAI changed slightly how to use its API.
-Also it has now different models: I would use the model "gpt-4o-mini" as that was the least expensive.
-If the errors the program makes you can post back to the AI agent and it might be able to fix it.
+Also it has now different models: I used the model "gpt-4o-mini" as that was the least expensive.
+The errors the program makes, you can post back to the AI agent and it might be able to fix it.
 Otherwise you can check on Google.
 After summarizing a few emails I still only have used 1 cents in my account.

 You can imagine that with text to speech you could also have your program read the email or summary to you.
 But we dont do that here.